saveweb/dokuwiki-dumper/README.md

   --insecure            Disable SSL certificate verification --ignore-errors       !DANGEROUS! ignore errors in the sub threads.
 This may cause incomplete dumps.
   --ignore-action-disabled-edit
                         Some sites disable edit action for anonymous users and some core pages.
-This option will ignore this error and textarea not found error.But you may only get a partial dump. (only works with --content) --ignore-disposition-header-missing
+This option will ignore this error and textarea not found error.But you may only get a partial dump. (only works with --content)
-                        Do not check Disposition header, useful for outdated (<2014) DokuWiki versions [default: False] --trim-php-warnings   Trim PHP warnings from requests.Response.text --delay DELAY         Delay between requests [default: 0.0] --retry RETRY         Maximum number of retries [default: 5] --hard-retry HARD_RETRY
+  --trim-php-warnings   Trim PHP warnings from requests.Response.text --export-xhtml-action {export_html,export_xhtml}
+                        HTML export action [default: export_xhtml] --delay DELAY         Delay between requests [default: 0.0] --retry RETRY         Maximum number of retries [default: 5] --hard-retry HARD_RETRY